 Prior to joining Coca-Cola, Quincey was a partner in strategy consulting at The Kalchas Group, a spinoff of Bain & Company and McKinsey.

-Quincey serves as vice co-chair of The Consumer Goods Forum and is a founding member of the New York Stock Exchange Board Advisory Council.
+Quincey serves as co-chair of The Consumer Goods Forum and is a founding member of the New York Stock Exchange Board Advisory Council.
 He is also a director of Pfizer Inc.

 Quincey, who speaks English and Spanish, received a bachelor's degree in electronic engineering from the University of Liverpool.
 He is a native of Britain.